Info Favorites Register Log in

 does anyone have any helpful suggestions? i tried one but then i have no patience so it ended up inpieces heheh help?

-An excellent primer by Peter Johnsson.
+An excellent primer on scabbards by Peter Johnsson.

 Even if you aren't interested in the interlaced belt the suggestions on core and cover construction are quite helpful.